 (c) Prana Vayu is the energy that drives the life forward and any imbalance can lead to depression, feeling low, heart and lung related ailments.

-Indications of Prana imbalance: When the pathways of prana are not clear, the heart and lungs malfunction and there is poor intake of oxygen.
+Indications of Prana Vayu imbalance: When the pathways of prana are not clear, the heart and lungs malfunction and there is poor intake of oxygen.
 At the mental level, one is not able to bring in positive impressions.
 It is difficult to concentrate or access intuitive knowledge.

-The base Pranayama and Yoga asana for Prana Vayu:
+The base pranayama for Prana Vayu:

 Bhastrika or Bellows Breath and it correspond to the Jalandhara Bandha (The Throat Lock).

 Yoga Poses for Prana Vayu:

 - Parivritta Janu Shirsha asana.
 Revolved head-to-knee pose.